afsc-assessments/ebswp_2023/doc/EBSpollock.md

    2. Total catch as reported by NMFS Alaska Regional office was updated and included through 2020.

-   3. In summer 2020, the AFSC coordinated a survey conducted by three sailing drones (SD) using acoustics.
+   3. In summer 2020, the AFSC coordinated a survey conducted by three uncrewed surface vehicles (USVs) using acoustics.

 ### Changes in the assessment methods